bootdotdev/blog/content/news/introducing-boots-ai-code-explainer.md

 >
 > …To be clear, I cannot be held responsible if what you are coding sets your computer on fire anyway.
 >
-> Regardless, by highlighting the portion of arcane text you wish for me to review and giving my wizarding hat a click, I’ll be able to come to your aid straightaway!
+> Regardless, by highlighting the portion of arcane text you wish for me to review and giving my wizarding hat a click, I'll be able to come to your aid straightaway!
 My ability to multitask is peerless - I am after all, eating several pawfuls of honey while my self-writing quill pens this explanation - and will be able to assist many prospective wizards at once.
 Of course, as I will only be reviewing a portion of your incantation, the full scope of your project may elude me, and the arcane arts tend to be both specific and vague.
 Suffice it to say that I will do my best to simply inform you of the meaning without making judgements about the outcome.
 >
 > In truth, I, Boots the Efficient Bubble-Sorter, am here mostly for your convenience, and am in no way capable of or willing to substitute study, collaboration, or perseverance.
 The creators of Boot.dev could not afford my very reasonable terms for full-time employment, and so I have instead been contracted as a consultant, and will act as such!
 However, if any of you would like to supply me with fifteen hundred pounds of salmon a month, I will be more than happy to bring my expertise to *bear* on any project you need help with.
 >